-Name (LAST NAME in Capitals, First Name, Mid Name)

-Gender

-Date of Birth & Place of Birth

-Nationality-1st

-Nationality-2nd

-Country of permanent residence

-City of permanent residence

-Address of permanent residence

-Country and city of residence currently

-Contract Tel/Fax No.currently

-E-mail address:

-Passport No.

-Passport dates of validity

-If you are American, please fill in the following information (in red):

-US home zipcode

-Social security number

-Education and Employment Information

-Name of University (or School)

-Degree

-Current Job Title

-Current Employer

-General Information

-Expected (or relocation) Arrival Date

-Flight Schdule if available

-Flight Destination (Beijing or Tianjin?)

-Location of China Embassy where Z/work visa will be issued

-Please indicate location of embassy you will contact for the visa

-Banking Information (please check with the bank in which you have a

-remitting cash to your account through international remittance from Ch nina)

-Name of your bank:

-Account Name:

-Address of your bank:

-(Street, City, State, Country, Zip Code)

-SWIFT Code: (If your bank has one)

-Account No.

-IBAN/BSB/CC No. ( if applicable)

-Routing Code:

-Name of the Receivers' correspondent (bank):

-Address of the above bank:

-(Street, City, State, Country, Zip Code, Swift Code)
+Personal Information Name (LAST NAME in Capitals, First Name, Mid Name) Gender Date of Birth & Place of Birth Nationality-1st Nationality-2nd Country of permanent residence City of permanent residence Address of permanent residence Country and city of residence currently Contract Tel/Fax No.currently E-mail address: Passport No. Passport dates of validity If you are American, please fill in the following information (in red): US home zipcode Social security number Education and Employment Information Name of University (or School) Degree Current Job Title Current Employer General Information Expected (or relocation) Arrival Date Flight Schdule if available Flight Destination (Beijing or Tianjin?)
+Location of China Embassy where Z/work visa will be issued Please indicate location of embassy you will contact for the visa Banking Information (please check with the bank in which you have an account and ask them to supply the bank information needed for remitting cash to your account through international remittance from China) Name of your bank: Account Name: Address of your bank: (Street, City, State, Country, Zip Code) SWIFT Code: (If your bank has one) Account No. IBAN/BSB/CC No. (if applicable) Routing Code: Name of the Receivers' correspondent (bank): Address of the above bank: (Street, City, State, Country, Zip Code, Swift Code)